 The Neumans teach early music performance classes at the Community Music Center in Portland (see Classes above), and have taught music history at Portland State University, Linfield College and other institutions.
 See Bios above for their individual biographical details.

 They teach at various workshops on the west coast and in the midwest and direct the annual Early Music Guild of Oregon Workshop each fall.
 The Neumans have performed at the Smithsonian Institution, The Getty Center, Cleveland Museum of Art, Rice University, Amman Conservatory in Jordan, the Bodrum Crusader Castle Archeological Museum in Turkey, and at ancient theater sites in Epidaurus, Delphi, and Rhodes.
 They are members of The Trail Band, and have performed with the Handel & Haydn Society Orchestra, Philharmonia Baroque Orchestra, Magnificat, and Cappella Romana.
-They appear in the upcoming movie, “Buddymoon.”
+They appear in the 2016 movie, “Buddymoon,” and recorded music for the soundtrack of the 2016 movie “Ben-Hur.”